Economy of Lebanon: 2019–present economic crisis

 According to a World Bank report, Lebanon's economy which was structurally strained before the Syrian shock suffered a real blow as an aftermath of the Syrian crisis which brought around 1.5 million Syrian refugees into Lebanon.
-The GDP growth rate declined to around 1 percent in 2018.
-In August 2019, the USD parallel exchange rate started changing from the official exchange rate; the official exchange rate for the USD had been £L1,507.5 since 1997, while the parallel exchange rate was £L1,600 in the fall of 2019 and would increase to around £L4,200 in May 2020.
+The GDP growth rate declined by around 1 percent in 2018.
+In August 2019, the USD parallel exchange rate started diverging from the official exchange rate; the official exchange rate for the USD had been £L1,507.5 since 1997, while the parallel exchange rate was £L1,600 in the fall of 2019 and would increase to around £L4,200 in May 2020.
 The USD parallel exchange rate is increasing because of the dollar shortage in Lebanon.
 In a bid to lower the dollar price, the central bank made an agreement with the licensed exchangers to make the official rates on offer at £L3,860/3,910.
 However, despite the central bank's efforts, on 23 June 2020, the black market dollar reached a staggering rate of £L 6,075 devaluing the Lebanese pound by 75%.
 This dollar shortage also caused 785 restaurants and cafes to close between September 2019 and February 2020 and caused 25,000 employees to lose their jobs.
 This economic crisis made Lebanon's gross domestic product fall to about $44 billion, which was about $55 billion the year before.
 The crisis became worse when the COVID-19 pandemic affected the Lebanese economy.
 In 2020, the country defaulted for the first time on $30 billion in bonds and tried to seek help from the IMF but the negotiations never reached fruition.